anishathalye/obfuscated-gradients/README.md

 ## Source code

 This repository contains our instantiations of the general attack techniques described in our paper, breaking 7 of the ICLR 2018 defenses.
-Some of the defenses didn't release source code, so we had to reimplement them.
-This repository contains our reimplementations as well.
+Some of the defenses didn't release source code (at the time we did this work), so we had to reimplement them.
-We hope to have source code available shortly. **If you're a researcher and need access now, please email us, and we'll send you a copy of the code.**

 ## Citation